BlockstreamResearch/bip-frost-dkg/README.md

 A return value of False means that `cert` is not a valid certificate.

+TODO: the following isn't necessary anymore, since state2 can be recovered with the recovery data.
 You MUST NOT delete `state2` in this case.
 The reason is that some other participant may have a valid certificate and thus deem the DKG session successful.
 That other participant will rely on us not having deleted `state2`.